nefarius/ViGEm.github.io/docs/projects/DsHidMini/How-to-Install.md

 By now if you plug in your controller (or reboot the machine) chances are high that everything already works as expected.
 If it doesn't, worry not, [read on here](#troubleshooting)!

-## Beta builds

-[You can get the latest automatic build of the DsHidMini control utility here](https://ci.appveyor.com/api/projects/nefarius/dshidmini/artifacts/bin/DSHMC.exe?job=Platform%3A%20x64) which can contain newer yet unfinished features.
-May contain bugs 🐛 use with care 😊 It's unsigned so you'll get a warning when launched as Administrator, this is expected.
-Happy testing!

 ## Updating

 If you want to update, simply [follow all the same steps of the installation](#installation) and overwrite any existing files.
 Reboot your machine to be extra safe if it didn't work right away.